-We all have one thing in common… it may sound obvious, but it's something I never really understood until I did an eye gazing technique at my Acrovinyasa teacher training (which means sitting in front of someone and staring into each others eyes for a good 5 minutes without looking away - it's quite intense, confronting, deep, but incredibly beautiful all at the same time).
-The one thing we all have in common?
-WE ARE ALL HUMAN, and humans feel emotions.
-Which means we all experience happiness, sadness, excitement, heartbreak, anxiety, confusion, love, loneliness, joy.
-The list goes on.
-But the thing is, until I did the eye gazing, I thought I was the only one whose emotions were all over the place.
-Turns out I'm not.
-Welcome to the club, there's about 7 billion of us going through the same stuff.
+We all have one thing in common… it may sound obvious, but it's something I never really pondered until I did an eye gazing activity which involves sitting in front of someone and staring into each others eyes for a good 5 minutes without looking away.
+It's intense, confronting, deep, but incredibly beautiful all at the same time.

 I am someone who craves routine but for some reason can't stick to one.
 I often have days where I feel completely lost and have no idea what I'm doing, I'm anxious, fidgety and can't think straight.
 And then there are other days where I think OHHH I GOT DIS, I'm productive, focused, organised, driven, creative and bursting with ideas, full of energy, and feel so stable and peaceful like nothing could shake it… until I get off track again, somehow.

 A little bit like this hehe.
-Leunig explains my life quite well.
+Leunig explains life well.

 Over time I have learnt how to observe the ups and downs with a little less judgement and know there are some pretty basic things I can do to get myself out of a rut.
 Having experienced chronic fatigue and depression has allowed me to somewhat feel both ends of the happy/ sad + energetic/lethargic spectrum and along the way I have noticed some very simple things that help me.